Table of Contents

 Testicles are part of the male body.
 They make male hormones and sperm.
 Most men have two testicles, located in their scrotum.

-While male babies are growing in their mom’s uterus, their testicles are inside their abdomen.
+While male babies are growing in their mother’s uterus, their testicles are inside their abdomen.
 Usually, the testicles move down into the scrotum right before or after birth.
-An undescended testicle occurs when it does not move down into the scrotum.
+An undescended testicle occurs when it doesn’t move down into the scrotum.

 Undescended testicles are common.
 Up to 30% of premature male babies have at least one undescended testicle.
 The rate decreases to 3% to 5% in full-term male babies.
 An undescended testicle will often move down on its own in the first few months.
 If this doesn’t happen after about 6 to 9 months, it may require treatment.